 - I. Accelerated learning options shall include but not be limited to

 - A. Whole grade promotion;

 - B. Midyear promotion;

-- C. Virtual instruction;
+- C. Virtual instruction:

 - D. Subject matter acceleration;

 - E. Advanced academic courses:

 - F. Credit Acceleration Program;

 - G. Enrichment programs; and

 - H. Early high school graduation.

 - II.
 All parents and students shall be notified of the opportunities for academic acceleration.
 Notification shall include but not be limited to

 - A. Accelerated learning options including early graduation;

 - B. Eligibility requirements;

 - C. Referral process and relevant deadlines;

 - D. Appeals process; and

 - E. Performance contracts for students who are referred by their parents.

 - III.
 Student eligibility requirements shall be established at the school and District levels.
 Eligibility considerations shall include those established by law and other considerations as determined by the school or District.

 - IV.
 A student may be referred for academic acceleration by a teacher, administrator, guidance counselor, school psychologist or parent.

-- V. A Multi-Tiered System of Support (MTSS)/ Response to Intervention (RtI)/ Problem Solving (PS) committee shall be established at each school to consider all referrals for academic acceleration.
-The committee shall determine a student's eligibility for an acceleration program or accelerated class(es). - VI.
-A parent may appeal the decision of the MTSS/ RtI committee in writing if the committee does not recommend that the child is eligible to participate in academic acceleration. - VII.
+- ٧. An evaluation committee shall be established at each school to consider all referrals for academic acceleration.
+The committee shall determine a student's eligibility for an acceleration program or accelerated class(es). - A parent may appeal the decision of the evaluation committee in writing if the VI. committee does not recommend that the child is eligible to participate in academic acceleration. - VII.
 A performance contract shall be developed for each student who participates in an acceleration option at the request of his/her parent.
 The contract shall be signed by the student, parent, and school principal. - VIII.
 Provisions for academic acceleration shall be contained in the Student Progression Plan. - IX.
 The District and schools shall establish procedures for the implementation of academic acceleration.
-The eligibility requirements, data sources to be used for evaluation, composition of the MTSS/ Rtl/ PS committee and methods of monitoring accelerated students shall be included in the procedures.
+The eligibility requirements, data sources to be used for evaluation, composition of the evaluation committee and methods of monitoring accelerated students shall be included in the procedures.